 Meadowcroft will host its annual Vintage “Base Ball” Day on Saturday, Aug.
 20, from 10 a.m. to 4 p.m.

 Come watch base ball (originally two words) 19th-century style with the Somerset Frosty Sons of Thunder, Addison Mountain Stars, and the Keystone Base Ball Club, who will use 1860s rules.
 Bring a picnic lunch and enjoy America’s favorite pastime!

-The teams will play two games at 10:30 a.m. and 1 p.m. using the rule book adopted on March 14, 1860, by the National Association of Base-Ball Players that included many distinct differences from the pastime we know and love today:
+The teams will play three games, round-robin style, using the rule book adopted on March 14, 1860, by the National Association of Base-Ball Players that included many distinct differences from the pastime we know and love today:

 • Gloves were not commonly used.

 • Players were referred to as “ballists.”